clong/dl-docs/content/deployment/esxi.md

 1. **(5 Minutes)** Edit the variables in `DetectionLab/ESXi/Packer/variables.json` to match your ESXi configuration.
 The `esxi_network_with_dhcp_and_internet` variable refers to any ESXi network that will be able to provide DHCP and internet access to the VM while it's being built in Packer.
 This is usually **VM Network**.
 ![variablesjson](https://clo.ng/img/2020/11/variablesjson.png)
-Note: As of ESXI 7.x, [the built-in VNC server has been removed](https://docs.vmware.com/en/VMware-vSphere/7.0/rn/vsphere-esxi-vcenter-server-70-release-notes.html).
-If you are using ESXI 7.x, we'll need to use the `vnc_over_websocket` directive.

-#### Configuration for ESXi 7.x
+#### Workaround for ESXi 7.x

+ESXi 7 will require some simple extra steps.
+See [this blog post](https://www.virtuallyghetto.com/2020/10/quick-tip-vmware-iso-builder-for-packer-now-supported-with-esxi-7-0.html) for more information on why this is needed.

+If you are running ESXi 7.x, you **must**:

+1. Open the following files for editing:

+  * DetectionLab/ESXi/Packer/windows_10_esxi.json
+  * DetectionLab/ESXi/Packer/windows_2016_esxi.json
+  * DetectionLab/ESXi/Packer/ubuntu1804_esxi.json

-To do this, add the following two directives as the top items under the `builders` array
+2. Add the following two directives as the top items under the `builders` array to each of them

 * "vnc_over_websocket": true,
 * "insecure_connection": true,

+The resulting file should look something like

 ```
 {